Request A Free Consultation

 One of the main types of compensation you can recover after a car accident is medical expenses.
 This includes both past and future expenses related to your injuries.
 Your medical expenses may include hospitalization, surgery, medication, physical therapy, and any other treatment recommended by your doctor.

-If your injuries are expected to have long-term effects, your lawyer will also take into account long-term future medical costs when negotiating with the insurance company.
+If your injuries are expected to have long-term effects, your Phoenix car accident lawyer will also take into account long-term future medical costs when negotiating with the insurance company.

 Lost Income